First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

-In the high-pressure limit, the compression of the crystal structure in the $I4/mmm$ phase (Fig.\ \ref{fig: bilayer geometries}) enhances the overlap between nearby MLWFs, which monotonically increases the hopping integrals in Fig.\ \ref{fig: electronic}(d).
-The compression also decreases the MLWF spreads, which leads to increasing values of $\Delta$ (the energy difference between $d_{z^2}$ and $d_{x^2-y^2}$ orbitals).
-At the same time, the screening in Fig.\ \ref{fig: electronic}(g), increases with high pressures, and becomes dominant above 40 GPa, after which the effective interaction parameters start to decrease.
-We attribute the enhanced screening at high pressures to the spacer La cations, whose 5$d_{x^2-y^2}$ conduction bands energetically enclose the low-energy bands near the $\Gamma$ and Z points (Fig.\ \ref{fig: electronic}(c)), and which spatially enclose the $e_g$ MLWFs, as indicated by the decreasing intralayer angle $\theta_2$ in Fig.\ \ref{fig: bilayer geometries}(b).
+In the high-pressure limit, the compression of the crystal structure in the $I4/mmm$ phase (Fig.~\ref{fig: bilayer geometries}) enhances the overlap between nearby MLWFs, which monotonically increases the hopping integrals in Fig.~\ref{fig: electronic}c.
+The compression also decreases the MLWF spreads, which leads to increasing values of $\Delta$.
+Above 60 GPa, the screening in Fig.~\ref{fig: electronic}h increases with pressure, and the effective interaction parameters in Fig.~\ref{fig: electronic}e start to decrease.
+We attribute this enhanced screening to the spacer La cations, whose 5$d_{x^2-y^2}$ conduction bands energetically enclose the low-energy bands near the $\Gamma$ and Z points (Fig.~\ref{fig: electronic}b), and which spatially enclose the $e_g$ MLWFs, as indicated by the decreasing intralayer angle $\theta_2$ in Fig.~\ref{fig: bilayer geometries}b.
+Furthermore, the additional lowering of the spacer La $5d_{x^2-y^2}$ bands due to self-energy corrections suggests that these bands exert an even stronger screening effect on the dimer subspace \cite{you_unlikelihood_2025, vaulx_pressure_2025}.
+The pressure-driven competition between, on the one hand, MLWF compression, reduced octahedral distortions and band splitting, which enhance the dimer-model hopping integrals and interaction strengths, and, on the other hand, the increased screening arising from the spacer La $5d_{x^{2}-y^{2}}$ bands, which reduces the effective interactions and dominates in the high-pressure limit, shapes the $U/t$ trends discussed above.
+The separate trends are further substantiated by decomposing the overall screening into channels as detailed in Supplementary Note 4.